Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 - Serial.println("") takes this pointer to a string with just the NUL character and prints or displays it, stopping before printing the NUL.
 Serial.println then creates a new line.
 If we used Serial.print("") instead of Serial.println(""), it would not create a new line.
 - The ; at the end terminates the code statement; the // means to ignore the rest of the line.
 - The result is that we print/display a blank line.

+The rest of the Serial.print and Serial.println statements follow the above pattern.
+Notice that we can put use one (or more) lines for a code statement or we can put more than one code statement on one line.
+The compiler does not care.